-The Fund's investment objective is to provide long-term capital appreciation.
+The Fund's investment objective is to seek current income and long-term capital appreciation alongside positive societal impact.
 While there is no assurance that the Fund will achieve its investment objective, it endeavors to do so by following the principal strategies and policies described in this Prospectus.
 This objective may be changed by the Fund's Board of Trustees (the "Trustees") without shareholder approval.